CermakM/articles/stackedit/argo/argo-ansible-role.md

 	</span>
 </p>

-Even though this isn't an article about Argo, neither shall I explain the process that lead to the choice of Argo over other solutions that we'd considered (of which [Tekton] is very well worth mentioning), I will still vaguely describe the purpose and nature of Argo.
+Even though this isn't an article about Argo, neither shall I explain the process that led to the choice of Argo over other solutions that we'd considered (of which [Tekton] is very well worth mentioning), I will still vaguely describe the purpose and nature of Argo.

-As [Argo] developers puts it themselves: "Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
+As [Argo] developers put it themselves: "Argo Workflows is an open-source container-native workflow engine for orchestrating parallel jobs on Kubernetes".
 Argo Workflows is implemented as a Kubernetes CRD (Custom Resource Definition)."
 Each workflows is then composed of one or more steps, where each step leads to a pod being created in the cluster.
 Steps can be arranged in a sequence or in a directed acyclic graph (DAG) which allows for an easy orchestration and parallelisation of jobs on top of Kubernetes.
-In fact, not only jobs, but also *resources* can be orchestrated, which makes Argo very unique and very fit for our use case.
+In fact, not only jobs but also *resources* can be orchestrated, which makes Argo very unique and very fit for our use case.
 There are plenty of other features that Argo natively support, I encourage you to read about them in [the project readme](https://github.com/argoproj/argo#features).

 ### Workflow

-I don't want to get into too much details in this blog post for the sake of clarity, since this post is dedicated to Argo provisioning, really.
+I don't want to get too much into details about Argo itself in this blog post for the sake of clarity, since this post is dedicated to Argo provisioning, really.
 However, think of a `Workflow` as any other resource that you can create, list, delete, ..., and watch.

 As an example: